Frequently Asked Questions

 Where do I go to check in?

-Check-in happens in the Office of Residence Life, located in the Engstrom Hall lounge.
+Check-in for undergraduate and graduate students happens in the Office of Residence Life, located in the Engstrom Hall lounge.
 Review the official information sent with your housing assignment for more detailed information about check-in times.

 What can I do to personalize my room?

 Removable adhesive putty and other temporary mounting products may be used for decorating as long as no damage results from use.
 Any damage to walls, doors, or room surfaces will result in a charge and must be repaired by facilities management; students should not try to make repairs themselves.

 Rooms may not be painted, nor may the facility be modified in any way.
 This includes putting up shelves that are screwed to the wall, changing light fixtures or switches, drilling holes in desks or cutting the bottom off your door (all of which have been tried in the past).
 Nothing may be hung from the ceiling.

 How big is my room?

 Layouts and dimensions of typical rooms in all living areas can be found in the Living Areas section of this site.

 Do I need to set up utilities?

 How can I contact the Office of Residence Life if I have more questions?

 Phone: (626) 812-3056